0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

     >
     > If an alert rule with the same name already exists in the same subscription, resource group, and region, it is *replaced* by the alert rule created from the template.
 Any alert rule customizations you might have made are lost.

-    If an alert rule with the same name already exists in the same subscription and resource group, but is in a different region, deployment validation fails.
+    If an alert rule with the same name already exists in the same subscription and resource group, but is in a different region, deployment validation fails and the alert rule is not created.

     To ensure that a new alert rule is created, use a unique alert rule name.
 1. Select **Next**, and optionally select one or more action groups.
-If you don't select an action group and the alert fires, you see the fired alert on the Azure Monitor **Alerts** page in the Azure portal, but don't receive a notification.
+If you don't select an action group, you see a fired alert on the Azure Monitor **Alerts** page in the Azure portal, but don't receive a notification.
 For more information and to learn how to create an action group, see [Action groups](/azure/azure-monitor/alerts/action-groups).
 1. Select **Next** or **Review + create**.
 Once validation completes, review the details and select **Create**.

 ## Manage alert rules